 IBM Cloud Video

 IBM Live Video is a live streaming company first and foremost.
-It also hosts VOD (Video On Demand) files recorded from previous live streams.
+However, it also hosts VOD (Video On Demand) files recorded from previous live streams.

 Basic streaming accounts are free, with advertising supporting IBM Cloud Video.
 Paid accounts remove advertising and grant access to advanced features.
 Enterprise accounts allow for full custom branding and offer analytics, multiple live channels, content syndication, and more.